Transform random boxes of "photo chaos" into an organized family archive that is sheltered from the

 In addition to my Master's in Library Science with a Specialization in Archives Management I've also worked as an archivist for over 15 years, including stints at the Library of Congress Prints and Photos Division, the Wisconsin Historical Society Archives, and American Girl.

-My Joy of Organizing Photos program is divided into four modules:
+My Joy of Organizing Photos program is divided into four modules, all of which will arrive in your mailbox on CD:

 What's in each of the four modules: